bs021558/spotify-songs-data-processing/README.md

 ### Introduction

-A procject that data cleasing and ELT with Redshift and visualize with superset.
+A project that data cleasing and ELT with Redshift and visualize with superset.
 For the dataset “spotify_songs.csv” was used.

 ### Dataset